Running a Database Application in Oracle Cloud and Storing Properties in OCI Vault from VS Code

 1. Create a Database Application #

-Create a database application with support for the Oracle Database Server and Micronaut® Data.
+Create a database application with support for Oracle Database and Micronaut® Data.

-- In your VS Code window, go to View, Command Palette, search for “Graal Cloud Native”, and invoke the Graal Cloud Native: Create New Project quick action.
+1. In your VS Code window, go to View, Command Palette, search for “Graal Cloud Native”, and invoke the Graal Dev Kit: Create New Project quick action.

 The project creation wizard creates a sample application with all necessary files for you: a domain entity, a repository interface, a controller, a service class, and even tests.
 It is sufficient to follow this guide.